patrickmoffitt/Adafruit-Feather-M0-Motion-Camera/README.md

 ##### Materials
 Here's a list of all the parts that went into this project.
+(Some items were absent the day I took the group photo.)

 ![Motion Camera Exploded View](/images/image01.jpg)
   * <a href="https://www.adafruit.com/product/613">Weatherproof TTL Serial JPEG